Passive Fire Protection

 6. Fire Doors

-Fire doors are a popular choice for compartmentation in building construction, but they are frequently neglected.
+Fire doors are a popular choice for compartmentation in building construction, but the installation, maintenance and inspection of fire doors are frequently neglected.
 Doors with fire seals are one of the most important fire safety equipment in any structure because they provide a crucial delay and can keep a fire confined to one area.
 This allows building occupants time to safely exit the premises and allows sufficient time for firefighters to enter and combat the blaze.

 The Regulatory Reform (Fire Safety) Order 2005 covers all aspects of fire safety in buildings.
 Regular inspections of fire doors are essential to maintain building fire safety, as they are defined in BS 8214 (c.
 13) and BS 9999 (Annex L).